An Act respecting food, drugs, cosmetics and therapeutic devices

 drug includes any substance or mixture of substances manufactured, sold or represented for use in

 (a) the diagnosis, treatment, mitigation or prevention of a disease, disorder or abnormal physical state, or its symptoms, in human beings or animals,

 (b) restoring, correcting or modifying organic functions in human beings or animals, or

 (c) disinfection in premises in which food is manufactured, prepared or kept; (drogue)

 food includes any article manufactured, sold or represented for use as food or drink for human beings, chewing gum, and any ingredient that may be mixed with food for any purpose whatever; (aliment)

-inspector means any person designated as an inspector for the purpose of the enforcement of this Act under subsection 22(1) or under section 13 of the Canadian Food Inspection Agency Act; (inspecteur)
+inspector means an individual designated as an inspector for the purposes of this Act under subsection 22(1) or under section 13 of the Canadian Food Inspection Agency Act; (inspecteur)

 label includes any legend, word or mark attached to, included in, belonging to or accompanying any food, drug, cosmetic, device or package; (étiquette)

 package includes any thing in which any food, drug, cosmetic or device is wholly or partly contained, placed or packed; (emballage)

 person means an individual or an organization as defined in section 2 of the Criminal Code; (personne)